-We know what you’re wondering (and, perhaps, have been wondering since you were a kid).
-What’s so French about French vanilla?
-While regular vanilla ice cream can be made with or without eggs, there’s no question that French vanilla is made with a custardy base rich with egg yolks, which impart that iconic yellow tint to the ice cream.
+What’s so French about French vanilla ice cream?
+While regular vanilla ice cream can be made with or without eggs, there’s no question that French vanilla is made with a custardy base rich with ample egg yolks, which impart that iconic yellow tint to the ice cream.
 Plus it’s almost always made with vanilla seeds resulting in those enigmatic and intriguing dark flecks punctuating the creamy ice cream.–Renee Schettler Rossi

 - Quick Glance